This post may contain affiliate links. Please read our disclosure policy.

 • 2 heaping tbsp Apricot jam or peach jam

-• 1 whole Japanese pickled plum (Umeboshi) Seeds removed, or Chinese pickled plum, see notes
+• 1 whole Japanese pickled plum (Umeboshi) Seeds removed, see notes

 • 1 tbsp applesauce unsweetened